srm985/portfolio-website/static/content/projects/video-visitation-kiosk.md

 projectDescription: >-
   A rewarding project to design and prototype fresh take on an outdated video visitation terminal front end helping inmates more easily communicate with their loved ones.

-A prototype is provided below but as this was intended for a kiosk, the viewport dimensions are fixed at 1024px x 768px and vendor prefixed and tested only in Google Chrome – the desired kiosk browser.
+  *A prototype is provided below, but as this was intended for a kiosk, the viewport dimensions are fixed at 1024px x 768px and vendor prefixed and tested only in Google Chrome – the desired kiosk browser.*
 projectSkillsList:
   - icon: /assets/icon-bitbucket.svg
     label: BitBucket